Fight Discrimination and Racism

 - Fight to make West Virginia the best place in America to live and work–no matter your sexuality, your ability, your faith, your class, or your gender.

 - Pass the strongest Employment & Housing Non-Discrimination Act (EHNDA) in America.
 Basic protections for LGBTQ+ West Virginians are long overdue and should extend to employment, housing, health insurance (including banning providers from refusing coverage based on gender), credit/lending, survivorship, foster care and second parent adoption, anti-bullying protections (including Safe Zone training in all schools), state and school ID designations and family leave.
 No worker should be able to claim a religious exemption for providing core job functions to someone based on their gender or sexual orientation.
 We will also ban conversion therapy, pass hate crime protections that include restorative justice models, end “panic defense,” and more.

 - End the practice of discriminatory transportation pricing and discriminatory wage laws for people with disabilities.
-(Keep an eye out for the release of our full plan written by people with disabilities.)
+See our Freedom for People with Disabilities plan.

 - Pass our Workers Bill of Rights and Small Business Revolution, to ensure that we have an economy that no longer discriminates against local workers and entrepreneurs.